Interest-only loan: Economic effects

+Many U.S. markets saw home values increase by as much as four times in a five-year span in the early 2000s.
+Interest-only loans helped homeowners earn equity appreciation and thus be able to afford larger or more valuable homes during this time period.
+However, interest-only loans contributed greatly to creating the subsequent housing bubble where variable-rate borrowers could not afford the fully indexed rate or full principal-and-interest payments.
+Interest-only loans come with risks for borrowers and broader housing market stability when house prices drop as the outstanding mortgage can be larger than the value of the house.

 By country

 United States

 In the United States, a five- or ten-year interest-only period is typical.
 After this time, the principal balance is amortized for the remaining term.
 In other words, if a borrower had a thirty-year mortgage loan and the first ten years were interest only, at the end of the first ten years, the principal balance would be amortized for the remaining period of twenty years.
 The practical result is that the early payments (in the interest-only period) are substantially lower than the later payments.
 This gives the borrower more flexibility because the borrower is not forced to make payments towards principal.
 Indeed, it also enables a borrower who expects to increase his salary substantially over the course of the loan to borrow more than the borrower would have otherwise been able to afford, or investors to generate cashflow when they might not otherwise be able to.
 During the interest-only years of the mortgage, the loan balance will not decrease unless the borrower makes additional payments towards principal.
 Under a conventional amortizing mortgage, the portion of a payment that applies to principal is significantly smaller than the portion that applies to interest in the early years (the same period of time that would be interest-only).